esamattis/vscode-unsaved/README.md

 I think Visual Studio Code does not make it clear enough when you have usaved files.
 This extension tries to make it more clear!

+This is especially useful when [working without tabs](https://code.visualstudio.com/docs/getstarted/userinterface#_working-without-tabs).

 ![screenshot](https://raw.githubusercontent.com/epeli/vscode-unsaved/master/screenshot.png)

-This especially useful when [working without tabs](https://code.visualstudio.com/docs/getstarted/userinterface#_working-without-tabs).

 ### Caveat